astronomer/docs/learn/kubepod-operator.md

 ## Use the @task.kubernetes decorator

-The `@task.kubernetes` decorator was added in Airflow 2.4 and provides an alternative to using the traditional KubernetesPodOperator when running Python scripts in within a separate Kubernetes Pod.
-Note that the Docker image provided to the `@task.kubernetes` decorator must support the execution of Python scripts.
+The `@task.kubernetes` decorator was added in Airflow 2.4 and provides an alternative to the traditional KubernetesPodOperator when you run Python scripts in a separate Kubernetes Pod.
+The Docker image provided to the `@task.kubernetes` decorator must support executing Python scripts.

-XComs can be passed to the Python script running within the dedicated Kubernetes pod as with regular `@task` decorated functions.
-The value returned by the decorated function will be pushed to XCom if `do_xcom_push` is set to `True` in the decorator parameters.
+Like regular `@task` decorated functions, XComs can be passed to the Python script running in the dedicated Kubernetes pod.
+If `do_xcom_push` is set to `True` in the decorator parameters, the value returned by the decorated function is pushed to XCom.
 You can learn more about decorators in the [Introduction to Airflow decorators](airflow-decorators.md) guide.

-Astronomer recommends using the `@task.kubernetes` decorator over the KubernetesPodOperator when using XCom with Python scripts inside a dedicated Kubernetes pod.
+Astronomer recommends using the `@task.kubernetes` decorator instead of the KubernetesPodOperator when using XCom with Python scripts in a dedicated Kubernetes pod.

 <CodeBlock language="python">{kubernetes_decorator_example}</CodeBlock>